 Ichpochitetl (MH827v)

-This black-line drawing of the simplex glyph for the personal name Ichpochitetl (perhaps “Pregnant Maiden” or “Pregnant Virgin”) is attested here as a man’s name.
+This black-line drawing of the simplex glyph for the personal name Ichpochitetl (perhaps "Maiden's Belly" or “Pregnant Maiden”) is attested here as a man’s name.
 The glyph shows a profile view of a young woman (ichpoch, or ichpochtli) with long hair, typical of unmarried women.
-The image cuts off just below her large belly, apparently intending to represent and emphasize her pregnancy (itetl).
+The image cuts off just below her large belly, apparently intending to represent and emphasize a pregnancy (itetl).

 Stephanie Wood

-It is intriguing to consider that this name, “Pregnant Maiden” or “Pregnant Virgin” belongs to a man, and to wonder whether this name arose through colonial contact with the Christian faith (as in Virgin Mary) or might have had pre-contact relevance.
-Here is an image in the Florentine Codex of a pregnant woman.
+It is intriguing to consider that this name, which could be read as “Pregnant Virgin,” belongs to a man, and to wonder whether this name arose through colonial contact with the Christian faith (as in Virgin Mary) or might have had pre-contact relevance.
+Here is an image in the Digital Florentine Codex of a pregnant woman.

 Stephanie Wood